 The first step is to re-evaluate the job listing.
 Are you clear about the specific duties and requirements of the job?
 Being vague will only result in wasted time for you and potential applicants.
 Finding the right employee begins with the proper job posting.
 Be intentional about what you want to attract.

 Next, look at your hiring process.
 Do applicants get an accurate look at your company culture at the interview?
 Does your interview team know the details of the positions they’re filling?
 Do they act and dress like the other employees at the company?
-These people are responsible for finding the right employee for the job, so they need to represent your company well.
+These people are responsible for finding the right employee for the job, so they must represent your company well.

 If you’re involved in the hiring process, you want to be sure you find the right employee for the job.
-Check out my workplace behavioral assessments to evaluate yourself and your potential new hires to see if they match up with your company’s culture.
+Check out my workplace behavioral assessments to evaluate yourself and your potential new hires to see if they match your company’s culture.

 Coach Dave